Other Ways to Give – Restricted Funds

 - Capital Projects Fund.
 The Capital Projects Fund is a restricted fund that accepts planned and special gifts that will be used to meet the expenses of major improvements to the building and grounds and for major maintenance work.

 - Social Action Trust Fund.
-The Social Action Trust Fund is a restricted fund that distributes money to social action projects originating in West Chester, PA.
+The Social Action Trust Fund is a restricted fund that distributes money to social action projects serving in West Chester, PA.
 Social action groups in our Congregation are encouraged to make recommendations to the Board for granting awards or donations to deserving local social action groups.

 - Repair and Replacement Fund.
 The Repair and Replacement Fund is for non-standard major maintenance and repair of the building or systems within the building not normally anticipated as ongoing annual expenses.